 In three days of diary entries and 30 pages of the book, Hurlbert weaved in and out of the case.
 He reproduced the full police report of a related case handed to him by Col. Turner, as well as letters between Col. Turner and Father White.
 As the book was going to press later that year, the policeman and the priest each provided additional letters to Hurlbert to further clarify their positions.
 These were published in the Appendix.

-Father White devoted half of his 32-page pamphlet to rebutting Hurlbert’s characterization of himself and the situation in Milltown Malbay.
+Father White devoted half of his 32-page pamphlet to rebutting Hurlbert’s characterization of himself and the situation in Miltown Malbay.
 “He has libeled me, and libeled me unsparingly,” the priest wrote.
 He considered taking Hurlbert to court, “but legal friends … dissuaded me” because a Tory or Unionist sympathizer on the jury would probably nix a favorable verdict.

 The tit-for-tat of the episode is too tedious to detail here.
 It does illustrate how local tensions between police and communities unfolded against the national developments of the Land War and Home Rule movement.
-In fact, as Hurlbert noted, the case of one boycotted family in Milltown Malbay was raised in Parliament in a debate between John Redmond, then a nationalist M.P. for Wexford North, and Chief Secretary for Ireland Arthur Balfour.
+In fact, as Hurlbert noted, the case of one boycotted family in Miltown Malbay was raised in Parliament in a debate between John Redmond, then a nationalist M.P. for Wexford North, and Chief Secretary for Ireland Arthur Balfour.

-The Clare County Library has compiled a number of resources about Milltown Malbay, including the relevant extract from Hurlbert’s book and an article about the July 1888 evictions on the Vandeleur Estate, Kilrush.
+The Clare County Library has compiled a number of resources about Miltown Malbay, including the relevant extract from Hurlbert’s book and an article about the July 1888 evictions on the Vandeleur Estate, Kilrush.
 Unfortunately, Hurlbert unmasked is not so easy to access.

 NOTES: Pages 165 to 195 of Ireland Under Coercion: The Diary of an American.
 I obtained a copy of Hurlbert unmasked thanks to an inter-library loan from Hesburgh Libraries at the University of Notre Dame.
 The pamphlet is also available at the National Library of Ireland.